 To this point we have, with related digressions, been discussing 1) Eliade's theory of archaic ontology, 2) the development of human thought through history based on archaic ontology and 3) reactions to perceived inadequacies in archaic ontology.
-This study has not been, of course, exhaustive and has focused on models largely provided by Christopher Dawson in his Progress and Religion.
-For example, we have noted that, in what Dawson calls the “World Religions” (the classic civilizational traditions of India, China, Persia and Greece) there arose a reaction to archaic ontology that focused on the issues of human mortality and the problem of evil.
+This study has not been exhaustive, of course, and has focused on models largely provided by Christopher Dawson in his Progress and Religion.
+For example, we have noted that, in what Dawson calls the “World Religions” (the classic civilizational traditions of India, China, Persia and Greece), there arose a reaction to archaic ontology that focused on the issues of human mortality and the problem of evil.
 The archaic traditions had sought to explain these problems through variations on the myth of reincarnation--essentially an expression of faith in a solution at the same time that it was a recognition of the inability of human reason alone to provide a definitive answer.
-But these mythic explanations proved unsatisfactory for many and movements such as Buddhism and Taoism, to cite two examples, are properly understood as attempts to short circuit and escape the cosmic cycles that had come to be understood in a literal manner.
+But these mythic explanations proved unsatisfactory for many, leading to the rise of movements such as Buddhism and Taoism, to cite two examples, which are properly understood as attempts to short circuit and escape the cosmic cycles that had come to be taken in a literal manner.
 Needless to say, the failure of these new salvific doctrines to address the nature of mythic expression was a serious weakness, one which was attacked by new movements of thinkers who had discovered and been intoxicated by the power of formal logic but had failed to understand its limitations (the Greek Sophists are one famous example).

 We will turn now to Israel as an example of a response to these problems that approached a clear break with myth, without definitively achieving such a break.
 This in turn will lead us, after returning once more to Greek thought, to the Christian solution.